Inconsistency Masks: Harnessing Model Disagreement for Stable Semi-Supervised Segmentation: Acknowledgments

-I would like to extend my heartfelt gratitude to the Deep Learning and Open Source Community, particularly to Dr. Sreenivas Bhattiprolu, Harrison Kinsley, and Chris and Mandy from Deeplizard, whose tutorials and shared wisdom have been a big part of my self-education in computer science and deep learning.
-This work would not exist without these open and free resources.
+The first author (M.R.H.V.) would like to extend his heartfelt gratitude to the Deep Learning and Open Source Community, particularly to Dr. Sreenivas Bhattiprolu, Harrison Kinsley, and the team at Deeplizard (Chris and Mandy).
+Their high-quality educational resources and shared wisdom were instrumental in his self-education in computer science and deep learning.
+This work would not have been possible without these open and free resources.

-ChatGPT was used for, translation, editing and enhancing the grammar in this work.
+Large Language Models (Gemini and ChatGPT) were used for translation, editing, and grammatical refinement of the manuscript.